isabella232/XsltTransformations/README.md

 [WordprocessingML](https://docs.microsoft.com/en-us/office/open-xml/working-with-wordprocessingml-documents) is used to provide Export to Word functionality in eWay-CRM.
 **Word 2003** is required to create own Word templates.

+Click [here](XsltTransformations/WordprocessingML/README.md) for more information on how to create a template.

 ### Limitations

 * Text is exported to the template without line-breaks